swaymm7/Open-Source-Prompt-Library/README.md

 This repository is organized into topical folders containing specialized prompts:

-* **PRD**: Templates for creating comprehensive Product Requirements Documents through guided questioning.
+* **PRD**: Template for creating comprehensive Product Requirements Documents through guided questioning.
-* **MVP**: Templates for developing structured Minimum Viable Product plans that align with product vision.
+* **MVP**: Template for developing structured Minimum Viable Product plans that align with product vision.
 * **Ultra-Lean-MVP**: Template focused on rapidly defining core MVP build specifications.
-* **Testing**: Templates for creating thorough test plans for software quality assurance.
+* **Testing**: Template for creating thorough test plans for software quality assurance.

 ⚠️ **Readme files in each folder are extremely important, do not ignore them.** ⚠️